Lake Algae Control & Algae Treatment

-When aquatic weeds are left to grow uncontrolled, they can interfere with fishing and other watersports, lower dissolved oxygen, interfere with water flow, harm fish and other wildlife, and even disrupt boat traffic.
+When aquatic weeds are left to grow uncontrolled, they can produce issues such as interference with fishing and other watersports, lower dissolved oxygen levels, intrusion with water flow, harm fish and other wildlife, and even disrupt boat traffic.
 Warm weather, imported weed species, and high nutrient levels in most lakes, ponds, and waterways only add to the problem.
-Fortunately, The Lake Doctors, Inc. is here to help.
-We specialize in keeping your lake, pond, or waterway in excellent condition all year round.
+Fortunately, The Lake Doctors, Inc. is here to offer effective lake algae control services.
+We specialize in keeping your lake, pond, or waterway in excellent condition all year round with our aquatic weed management programs.
 By using top-quality materials, specialized equipment, and innovative techniques, we provide an effective cure for waterway ills without affecting fish, wildlife, or desirable weed species.

 Our annual water management program is designed to cure existing problems (usually within one to three months) and prevent unhealthy and unsightly weed and algae growth in the future.
 With monthly inspections and treatments performed by our specially trained and licensed aquatic biologists will give you the beautiful lake or waterway that you deserve.
 Since 1979, we have successfully served homeowners associations, developers, municipalities, golf courses, mobile home communities, and other residential and commercial property owners.
 For a free aquatic inspection, report, and water management proposal, call The Lake Doctors, Inc. toll-free at 1 (800) 666-LAKE.

 Where Does The Lake Doctors, Inc. Offer their Water Management Programs?

 The Lake Doctors, Inc. has nine offices serving all of Florida, southern Georgia, Alabama and Louisiana, South Carolina, and coastal North Carolina, and central and southern Ohio and Northern Kentucky.
 Other offices may soon be opening.